varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

     In particular, http connection (HTC) errors are now reported symbolically in addition to the previous numerical value.

+  * Log entries under the new ``SessError`` tag now give more diagnostic information about session accept failures (failure to accept a client connection).
+These must be viewed in raw grouping, since accept failures are not part of any request/response transaction.

   * When a backend is unhealthy, ``Backend_health`` now reports some diagnostic information in addition to the HTTP response and timing information.